 - Find a point to start conversations: It could be an article published by them, or a post they made on LinkedIn recently.
 This helps you set the context.
 It doesn’t look like you are trying to shoot in the dark.
 You found something that led you to believe they would benefit from connecting with you.

 - Find connections through content: Type in a job title in the search bar and filter it with ‘content.’
 Now, check out the people who are active and engage with a certain kind of post (ones that are relevant to your brand).
 Now, check out their profile and see if they would make for a good connection.

 Remember not to mention anything about your product or service – when you send them a message to connect.
 Nobody likes a direct sales pitch on social media.
 After they become your connections, provide them with a good share of branded content.
 The trick is to keep your product/service in their mind long enough to make them check out your website and think of buying or subscribing.

-Considering LinkedIn is a professional network building platform, social media marketing of your products and services will be a bit different here.
+Considering LinkedIn is a professional network-building platform, social media marketing of your products and services will be a bit different here.
 How so?
-What you'll be directly marketing here is you as a business owner and not your products or services.
-In other words, you're the "brand" that you'll need to promote on this platform.
-By promoting you as a brand, you'll have the opportunity to market your products and services to other entrepreneurs and executives on the platform.
-Plus, you'll be able to create new and important business connections as you connect with more people on LinkedIn.
+You’ll be directly marketing here as a business owner and not your products or services.
+In other words, you’re the “brand” that you’ll need to promote on this platform.
+By promoting you as a brand, you’ll have the opportunity to market your products and services to other entrepreneurs and executives on the platform.
+Plus, you’ll be able to create new and important business connections as you connect with more people on LinkedIn.